terdelyi/phanstatic/README.md

 ## Configuration

-All you need is a `content` directory in the root of your project with your `.php` and `.md` files, and an optional configuration file under `content/config.php`:
+For starter all you need is a `content/pages` directory in the root of your project which contains `.php` files or a `content/collections/{collectionName}` with `.md` files.

+Optionally, you can place a configuration file under `content/config.php` which must return a `Config` object:

 ```php
 use Terdelyi\Phanstatic\Config\ConfigBuilder;